The terms and conditions for the NBN Atlas comprise:

 1.8 Intellectual Property Rights

 This Atlas website and its Content are protected by Intellectual Property Rights (IPR) law.
 IPR in this material resides with the Atlas or various other Data Partners or other third parties as may be indicated.

 The Atlas has accessed Content from many different sources.
 All reasonable efforts have been made to ensure that we have properly acknowledged/attributed the source of the Content and obtained the necessary permissions.
 If, however, you believe that we have not properly accessed your Content please do not hesitate to contact email@example.com and we will address your concerns.

 Many of the trade marks or logos displayed on the Atlas such as those of Data Partners or the Atlas of Living Australia are registered trade marks.
-The trade marks of third parties are also displayed on this Atlas website.
+The trade marks of third parties are also displayed on the Atlas website.
 All these trade marks cannot be used without the express written permission of the Atlas or the relevant third party

 The Atlas website, linked websites and Content are intended to provide information for general and scientific use, to assist research and public knowledge, discussion and policy development.